nicearma/dnui/readme.txt

 1. Add one post.
 2. Upload n images to this post.
-3. Add diferent size and see if the plugin DNUI is taking the good origina/sizes used or not.
+3. Add diferent size and see if the plugin DNUI is taking the good original/sizes used or not.
-4. See if other plugin is using other sized that the plugin DNUI is thiking that aren't used.
+4. See if other plugin is using other sizes that the plugin DNUI is thiking that aren't used and adapt the ignore size to this part.
-5. Delete some not used image and see if the post/theme/page/other plugin is working(showing) like have to do.
+5. Delete some not used image and see if the post/theme/page/other plugin is working|showing like he have to do.
-6. Try to adapt the DNUI option for make the plugin work fine with all plugin (TIP: USE THE IGNORE SIZE)
+6. Try to adapt the DNUI option for make the plugin work fine with all plugin(TIP: USE THE IGNORE SIZE)
 7. Make your own crazy test (changing the DNUI option) for see what happen.
+8. Begin the delete part with the backup option checked (But is better if you use other backup plugin just in case)

 *This will take you 15 min but you will see if all is OK or not*